berniegp/mock-xmlhttprequest/README.md

 - upload and download progress events
 - response status, `statusText`, headers and body
 - simulating a network error
+- simulating a request time out

 ### Not supported
 - `removeEventListener()` not implemented (https://dom.spec.whatwg.org/#dom-eventtarget-removeeventlistener)
 - `dispatchEvent()` does not return a result. (https://dom.spec.whatwg.org/#dom-eventtarget-dispatchevent)
 - synchronous requests (`async` == false)
 - parsing the url and setting the `username` and `password`
-- the `timeout` attribute and associated logic
+- the timeout attribute (call `MockXhr.setRequestTimeout()` to trigger a timeout)
 - `withCredentials`
 - `responseUrl` (the final request url with redirects)
 - Setting `responseType` (only the empty string responseType is used)